out4b/cdif/README.md

     http://gateway_host_name:3049/device-control/<deviceID>/presentation/

 For now only ONVIF devices support this kind of usage.
+But this concept should be extensible to any device modules which want to host their own presentation page given they implemented the internal getDeviceRootUrl() interface.
 Please refer to [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) module for more information.

 Notes
 -----